zzxzzk115/GoldMiner-GameShell/README.md

 Menu button -> Exit

-A Button or Start Button -> Menu Confirm
+A button or Start button -> Menu Confirm or Buy

+X button or Up -> Use dynamite

-A Button or Down -> Grab
+A button or Down -> Grab

-Select Button -> Exit current level when you reach goal
+Select Button -> Exit current level when you reach goal or Confirm shopping

+Left and Right -> Select the shop item you wanna buy

 ## Screenshots